maniospas/Blombly/docs/setup.md

 during runtime by functions returns and `do` statements.
 Details on how to handle them are found [here](advanced/try.md).
 For now it suffices to know that, if left unhandled, they  cascade through the call stack until they reach your main program and appear to you.
-Look at a logical error by converting an invalid string to a float and trying to add to it.
+Below is a logical error that arises when converting an invalid string to a float and trying to add to it;
-A full stack trace is obtained from the first issue to the last affected computation.
+a full stack trace is obtained from the first issue to the last affected computation.
 Stack traces reflect how expressions are understood by the parser, and may have a slightly different formatting than your code.